How Many Hours Can a Part-time Employee Work Without Earning Benefits?

 Seasonal workers do not have to be included in the employer’s full-time equivalent employee calculation.

 If you have a workforce of full-time and part-time employees, and you are unsure about how to calculate your group size, visit HealthCare.gov or CalChoice.com to use the ACA calculators offered on those sites.
+Here is a helpful chart to also help you understand the requirements for offering health insurance to your employees depending on the nature of your business.

 While many employers with fewer than 50 FTE equivalent workers choose to offer employee benefits, there’s no requirement that they do so.
 The only requirement is that employers be equitable in their treatment of employees.
 The same standards apply to all employees when determining benefits eligibility.
 If the employer sets a 30-, 35-, or 40-hour requirement, it applies to all workers.
 Offering benefits to one employee who works 36 hours, and requiring others to work 40 hours to be benefit-eligible could trigger a discrimination lawsuit.